astroumd/SSINGMA/docs/ngvla.md

 Compute moments 0,1 (and soon 2) in some standard way, so we can compare simulations and skymodels.

+### ng_plot(image, box, plot)

+Create a simple colorimage from a casa imasge.
+By default it appends "png" to the current name.

 ### ng_flux(image, box, dv, plot)

 Create a plot showing flux as function of channel.
 Good to compare flux comparisons